jootse84/jootse84.github.io/_posts/2016-06-14-deploy-your-django-project-in-ec2-instance.md

-In this post I will try to explain how to quick deploy our (or multiple) Django project/s in a EC2 instance at AWS.
+Deploying one (or multiple) Django project(s) in a EC2 instance at AWS it is a *relative easy task*.

+I have never been interested in becoming a Systems Administrator.
+I was this kind of developers that panic messing up with the server, although I always find the topic interesting.

+So here I am, my actual job competences includes the deployment of some of the projects I am working on.
+Maybe is it time to consider myself a full-stack developer?

 ## Introduction

-First of all, I am going to introduce some concepts, that I assume you probably know.
+First of all, I am going to introduce some definitions, that I assume you probably know if you are reading this post.
 You can skip this part, if you want to go straight to the point, and start directly with the deployment.

+Actually, I got some of the information by copy-paste of their official pages, so you can not blame me if it is not well explained or accurate.

-Here some brief to Django, Amazon Web Services and EC2 instances:
+Here some brief definitions about Django, Amazon Web Services and EC2 instances:

 [Django](https://www.djangoproject.com/) is a Python Web framework, for quick setup and easy development of Web applications.

-[AWS](https://aws.amazon.com/what-is-aws/), as the link described, it is the most popular secure cloud services platform that offer a wide of utilities as cloud hosting services, database storage or content delivery, among others.
+[AWS](https://aws.amazon.com/what-is-aws/), as the link describes, is the most popular secure cloud services platform that offer a wide of utilities as cloud hosting services, database storage or content delivery, among others.

-An [EC2 instance](https://aws.amazon.com/ec2/) in AWS, is a Web service that makes easy to obtain virtual services (computer instances in the cloud) fast and inexpensively.
-In the future, if I have get some time, and write a large post about how to create an EC2 instance in AWS.
+In AWS, an [EC2 instance](https://aws.amazon.com/ec2/) is a Web service that makes easy to obtain virtual services (computer instances in the cloud) fast and inexpensively.

 ### Before starting

-From our local machine, we need to compress and transfer our django project to our EC2 virtual server.
+Well, your Django project it is in your local machine, so first we need to compress and transfer it to our EC2 virtual server.
 I usually use scp command for ssh data transfer.
 Here an example:

 ```sh
 scp -i your_permission_PEM_file your_django_project_compressed user_name@IP_EC2_INSTANE:"/path/where/to/locate/at/ec2/"